'Do Revenge' Review: Just Watch 'Mean Girls' Again Instead

 But what it chooses to fill its carefully crafted and surreal landscape with is far less interesting.
 After declaring revenge, what the ladies get up to is silly and feels like it could be seen in any Netflix teen movie.
 One of the things Eleanor does is just go to a party.
 Drea meets a guy and engages in a romantic paint fight scene with him.
 These scenes made me forget I was even watching a dark comedy.

-When it comes to the comedy, the movie confuses more than satisfies.
-Eleanor and Drea say things like "Make revenge mommy proud" and "I want her to hit me with her Tesla," which I assume are meant to poke fun at how teens talk, but I honestly can't picture IRL social media monarch Mendes repeating on her social media channels.

-The satire makes more sense when it takes aim at Max (and thus, the Maxes of the world), an untouchable male who introduces the "Cis Hetero Men Championing Female-Identifying Students League" after Drea's intimate video leaks.
+The satire stands out when it takes aim at Max (and thus, the Maxes of the world), an untouchable male who introduces the "Cis Hetero Men Championing Female-Identifying Students League" after Drea's intimate video leaks.
 In a makeover scene (yes, just like She's All That and other teen movies you've seen before), Drea tells Eleanor that it's easier to destroy a girl than it is a guy and lists her grievances with their unequal treatment.

+Some of the movie's references to classic teen flicks are more than references, they're conspicuous borrowed plot points.
+A new girl infiltrates her high school's popular clique, complicating things with her real friends...
+Mean Girls anyone?

-The flick is inspired by Strangers on a Train, an Alfred Hitchcock-directed thriller, but apparently the similarities end with the idea of people agreeing to carry out each other's dirty work.
+The flick is inspired by Strangers on a Train, an Alfred Hitchcock-directed thriller, but apparently the similarities end with the idea of people carrying out each other's dirty work.

 Abrams and Game of Thrones star Turner deliver the best performances.
 (Turner appears in a cameo as an actually unhinged teen who delivers a delicious scream.)
 When they're not around, the impeccable outfits and spot-on soundtrack often steal the scene.